Irene-Busah/printf/README.md

 11.All your header files should be include guarded

 12.Note that we will not provide the _putchar function for this project

+COMPILATION
+The code will be compiled using:

+$ gcc -Wall -Werror -Wextra -pedantic -std=gnu89 *.c